Linux

 Nstat

-The command nstat provides network interface statistics and can be used for monitoring and troubleshooting.
+The command nstat provides network interface statistics on Linux and can be used for monitoring and troubleshooting.
+Learn about the available nstat options.

 System performance